QodotPlugin/qodot-plugin/README.md

 Qodot's primary use case is as a bridge to an external map editor, allowing the user to iterate on a *.map* file outside of Godot, then come back and see the changes immediately.

 To bring a *.map* file into the editor, add it to your Godot project and it will be imported automatically.
-Then, add a QuakeMapNode (or derived class) to a scene and and point it to your *.map* file and texture directory, and the geometry will be generated automatically.
+Then, add a QodotMap (or derived class) to a scene and and point it to your *.map* file and texture directory, and the geometry will be generated automatically.

-To update the map geometry following an asset reimport, click the *Reload* property of the QuakeMapNode.
+To update the map geometry following an asset reimport, click the *Reload* property of the QodotMap.

 Any Quake-compatible map editor can be used to generate *.map* files, but [TrenchBroom](#trenchbroom) is recommended and directly supported.